UCDaxyu/Audi-Ding/README.md

   <img src="/Images/py_Clusters1.png" width= "800" height ="400" />
 </p>

-## Test 5 & 6: Vector Quantization
-For vector quantization the LBG algorithm was used.
-First we found a the centroid of all data points with in a given set and then we split the centroid in two according to a splitting coefficient (1+epsilon) and (1-epsilon).
-Next each point within the set was clustered around the nearest centroid through the euclidean distance formula.
-The total distortion was found by summing the distortion of each point to its closest centroid.
-Each time centroids were split they were repositioned to ensure they were in an area that would cause the least amount of distortion.
-Once the centroids were repositioned to a sufficeintly good area they would split again.
-This process continued until the desired amount of centroids was found.
+We used the LBG algorithm for vector quantization.

+1. First, we found a the centroid of all data points with in a given set and
+2. Then, we split the centroid in two according to a splitting coefficient (1+epsilon) and (1-epsilon).
+3. Next, each point within the set was clustered around the nearest centroid through the euclidean distance formula.
+4. The total distortion was found by summing the distortion of each point to its closest centroid.
+5. We compare this new distortion to the distortion of the old postions with the following rule:
+  1. If the difference in distortion relative to the new distortion is greater than 1% go back to step 3
+  2. If the difference is less than 1%, we assume we have found optimal cluster configurations
+6. Go back to step 2 until we have the desired number of clusters

+The choice of clusters is up to us.
+The current design limits our number of clusters to powers of 2.
+The number of clusters needs to provide enough specificity so as to unique identify each speaker but also be broad enough to reduce the risk of overfitting our data.
 From our testing 8 to 16 centroids seemed to optimize our results.
+The rest of tests will utilize 8 clusters to relieve any issue of overfitting our model to the training data while still providing good performance.

 <p align="center">
   <img src="/Images/py_ColorClusters1.png" width= "800" height ="400" />